TIBHannover/climate-knowledge-graph/README.md

 ﻿# Climate Knowledge Graph (ClimateKG)

-— A literature resource and community knowledge graph for climate change science
+—  A community knowledge graph for literature on climate change science, intended for use by policymakers, citizen science projects, and scientists.

-ClimateKG aims to helps create impact for climate science by improving its visibility.
-It is intended for use by the public, policymakers, and scientists.
-The project has built a knowledge graph to help users navigate these complex corpora — to answer questions, access documents, and use metadata.
+ClimateKG is a software research project for constructing a knowledge graph using the Intergovernmental Panel on Climate Change's Sixth Assessment Report with the Wikibase software platform.
+The FAIR Principles are being applied to publishing and are employed to enrich the report with granular cataloguing, document distribution, and data analysis.
+The knowledge graph is a 'community knowledge graph' targeted at policymakers, citizen science projects, and scientists — inviting contributions and engagement to increase the report's impact.

 As a starting point, ClimateKG has imported the main sections of the 10,000 page corpus [*IPCC Sixth Assessment Report*](https://www.ipcc.ch/assessment-report/ar6/) into the knowledge graph.